yoharol/Stable-Fluids/README.md

-This project applies the most basic fluid simulation:
+This project implements the most basic fluid simulation:

 - All physics properties are defined in centered-grid
 - Linear equations are solved with Gauss-Seidel method